vanya-24/MsTeamsClone_MicrosoftEngage2021/README.md

 # SetUp
 1. Clone this repository in your local system. (git clone https://github.com/vanya-24/MicrosoftEngage_MsTeamsClone_2021.git)
-2. Connect to database -- MySql
+2. Install Xampp and start Apache and connect to database -- MySql
-3. Open the command prompt from your project directory and run the command npm start.
+3. Open the command prompt from your project directory.
+4. Install npm packages
+   npm install
+5. Run:
+   npm init &
+   npm start
-4. Go to your browser and type http://127.0.0.1:3030/ in the address bar.
+6. Go to your browser and type http://127.0.0.1:3030/ in the address bar.
       Hurray!
 That's it.